-The following upstream transactions are always handled as malformed packets:
+The following upstream transactions are handled as malformed packets:

-- · Memory read or write request with an AT field value of 'Reserved'. - Memory write request with an AT field value of 'Translation Request'. - · Memory read request with AT field value of 'Translation Request' with any of the following: - Length field specifying odd number of DWORDs (i.e. least significant bit of length field is nonzero) - Length field greater than N/4 DWORDs where N is the Read Completion Boundary (RCB) value (in bytes) supported by the Root-Complex. - First and last DWORD byte enable (BE) fields not equal to 1111b. - ATS 'Invalidation Request' message.
+- Memory read request with AT field value of 'Translation Request' with any of the following: - Length field specifying odd number of DWORDs (i.e. least significant bit of length field is non-zero) - Length field greater than N/4 DWORDs where N is the Read Completion Boundary (RCB) value (in bytes) supported by the Root-Complex.

+- First and last DWORD byte enable (BE) fields not equal to 1111b. - ATS 'Invalidation Request' message.